Flexberry/flexberry.github.io/pages/trainings/developers-school/module2/tds_module2-tasks.en.md

 1. To be able to use the tools of team work on the platform GitHub:
 * Create Issues, to customize the list of templates and their creation and use labels for Issues
 * To create and use Kanban Board to add Issues on the Kanban Board
-* Pomilovat group Issues in iteration use Milestones
+* To pomilovat group Issues in iteration use Milestones
 * Create Pull Requests and link them with Issues
 * Configure server builds, Continuous Integration and automatic deployment of applications using Travis CI
 2. To be able to use tools of teamwork Azure DevOps (TFS):